Louis Henri Loison: Revolution

-On 26 August 1795 he was elevated in rank to general of brigade in the Army of Rhin-et-Moselle.
-When royalist sympathizers tried to overthrow the Directory on 13 Vendémiaire (5 October 1795) and Napoleon Bonaparte dispersed them with his cannon, Loison supported his colleague.
+On 26 August 1795, he was promoted to brigade general in the Army of Rhin-et-Moselle.
+When royalist sympathizers tried to overthrow the French Directory on 13 Vendémiaire (5 October 1795) and Napoleon Bonaparte dispersed them with his cannon, Loison supported his colleague.
 After the revolt was put down, he served on the court convened to try the rebel leaders.
 He was unemployed for a few years then re-entered military service in January 1799.
 Serving under André Masséna and Claude Lecourbe, Loison commanded a brigade in numerous small actions in Switzerland.
 He led a brigade at Maienfeld on 6 March 1799, Chur on 7 March, La Punt on 12 March, Martinsbruck on 14 and 17 March, Nauders on 25 March, Ramosch on 30 April, and Susch on 2 May.
 In independent command of his brigade, he received a drubbing at the hands of Franz Xaver Saint-Julien's numerically superior Austrian division at the valley called Urseren on 29 May.
 The defeat was avenged by Lecourbe and Loison two days later at Wasen.

 After two months of inaction, Loison again led his command in actions at Schwyz on 14 August, Silenen (Amsteg) on 15–16 August, the Gotthard Pass on 23–27 September, and Schwanden on 5 October.
 His temporary appointment as general of division was confirmed in October 1799.
 In 1800, Loison was posted to the Army of the Reserve to command a 5,300-man division and crossed the Great St Bernard Pass with Napoleon.
 He was wounded leading a failed assault on Fort Bard on 25 May 1800.
 Quickly recovering, he led his division in Guillaume Philibert Duhesme's corps in driving back Josef Philipp Vukassovich's command.
 He missed the Battle of Marengo because his men were busy capturing Milan and Cremona, while pursuing the Austrians eastward.